 For this post, I’m keeping track of a couple of tips and tricks that I’ve encountered in this journey.
 It’s mostly to act as a reminder, but I’m hoping it’ll help others.

 April 2nd, 2017

 At first, I had FM2015 installed, but I then upgraded to FM2017.
 To my surprise, Windows (7) did not update the file association to FM2017.
 I had to go into \Control Panel\All Control Panel Items\Default Programs\Set Associations\ to ensure that the associations had been made correctly.

 If you are linking Frame files as your source files, RH2017 will attempt to access Framemaker when importing or updating these files.
 However, if you do not have FM2017 currently running, RH2017 will attempt to launch FM2015 automatically, which can lead to an error if 1) you do not have FM2015 on your system, or 2) your Frame file are in 2017 format.

-The solution is that you need to ensure that the File Associations are correct (see Bug #1) and that you have FM2017 running at the same time as RH2017.
+The solution is that you need to ensure that the File Associations are correct (see Bug #1) and that you must launch FM2017 BEFORE launching RH2017 and they must be running at the same time.

 Respecting the Conditional Text Rules

 If your source files use a bunch of Conditional Text tags, you will need to be able to hide the Conditional Text that does not apply to the output your are trying to generate.

 For example, if your source documents have content for ABC, DEF, and GHI products, to generate the content for DEF, you need to hide the ABC and GHI content.